 Why does my Joker Visa balance show less than what I thought I had?

 A few possible reasons.
-The most common: an authorization hold from a gas station or hotel that hasn't cleared yet (can take 1โ3 days).
-Another possibility is the activation/purchase fee you paid at the register when you bought the card โ that fee comes out of your pocket, not the card face value, but some people lose track.
-It's also worth double-checking your recent purchases at jokercard.ca to see the transaction history if it's available.
+The most common: an authorization hold from a gas station or hotel that hasn't cleared yet (can take 1–3 days).
+Another possibility is the activation/purchase fee you paid at the register when you bought the card — that fee comes out of your pocket, not the card face value, but some people lose track.
+Check the transaction history at jokercard.ca if it's available; that usually clears things up fast.

 Is the phone balance check method actually free?

-Yes โ the number on the back of the card is a toll-free number, so there's no charge for the call itself.
-The automated system is free to use.
-The only balance check method that costs you money is an ATM inquiry, which can run $1.50โ$2.50 depending on the machine.
+Yes — the number on the back of the card is a toll-free number, so there's no charge for the call itself.
+The only balance check method that costs you money is an ATM inquiry, which can run $1.50–$2.50 depending on the machine.

 What happens to my Joker Visa balance when the card expires?

 The card stops working at the expiry date shown on the front.
-Any unspent balance doesn't transfer automatically, which is why it's worth tracking your expiry date and making sure you spend down the balance before then.
-If you do end up with money on an expired card, you'd need to contact the card issuer directly โ it's a headache worth avoiding.
-Use it up before the expiry.
+Any unspent balance doesn't transfer automatically, which is why it's worth tracking your expiry date and spending down the balance before then.
+If you do end up with money on an expired card, you'd need to contact the card issuer directly — it's a headache worth avoiding.

 Can I reload my Joker prepaid Visa once the balance runs out?